-My job involves the iterative design of services.
-We rarely get it right first time, but through testing things with real users, we eventually end up with a service that meets the needs of our users.
+We rarely get it right first time.
+But through testing things with real users, we eventually end up with a service that meets the needs of our users.
 It’s a process of continual improvement, prototype designs, concepts and ideas.

 Star Trek: The Next Generation

-What if you didn’t have fingers?
+What if you have no fingers?
 What if the Enterprise took on some sort of giant tentacle-based alien as its new helmsman?
-How would such a creature manage to interact with the computer with no fingers, only tentacles?
+How would such a creature manage to interact with the computer with only tentacles?

 Building services that everyone can use is an important part of the work we do at Companies House.

-This truly epic design fail is common to many, many sci-fi films: semi-transparent displays (as seen in many of the lab sequences on Pandora, home of the Na'vi).
+This truly epic design fail is common to many sci-fi films: semi-transparent displays.
+It's seen in many of the lab sequences on Pandora, home of the Na'vi.

-Badly designed services put unnecessary items in front of the user which distracts them from their goal – auto playing video content and pop-ups are two of the things that most annoy me in the real world.
+Badly designed services put unnecessary items in front of the user, which distracts them from their goal.
+Auto-playing video content and pop-ups are 2 of the things that annoy me most in the real world.
 Now, imagine that with the added distraction of being able to see things moving behind your screen.
 Talk about information overload.

-If you’re piloting your X-Wing fighter at incredible speeds, on a mission to destroy an evil Empire’s Death Star, you may find yourself needing the assistance of a computer to help target the thermal exhaust port.
+If you’re piloting your X-Wing fighter at incredible speeds on a mission to destroy an evil Empire’s Death Star, you might need the assistance of a computer to help target the thermal exhaust port.

-However, a targeting computer that covers one of your eyes and half your face, is probably not the cleverest use of technology.
+But a targeting computer that covers one of your eyes and half your face, is probably not the cleverest use of technology.
 Especially at a moment when depth perception (to judge distance) could be critical.
 And of course, you can now no longer see anything out of one side of your X-Wing.
-So, you’d better hope any attacking TIE-fighters are all on the side you can see out of!
+So you’d better hope any attacking TIE-fighters are all on the side you can see out of!

-Forms make up a great deal of the services we build for our users, and every form element (or ‘box’) will have an associated label to inform the user how they should interact with it; ‘Name', 'Date of birth' and so on.
+Forms make up a great deal of the services we build for our users.
+And every form element or ‘box’ will have an associated label to tell the user how they should interact with it, like 'Name', 'Date of birth' and so on.

-Sometimes I have to work under pressure – for example, to meet a critical project deadline – however, I’ve never had to try and accomplish an important task while genetically cloned velociraptors try and break into my office (and I pray that I never will).
+Sometimes I have to work under pressure, such as to meet a critical project deadline.
+But I’ve never had to try and accomplish an important task while genetically cloned velociraptors try and break into my office.
+And I pray that I never will.

 It’s no wonder John Hammond’s top-secret venture failed before it even opened.
-To be fair to him though, he did do the right thing and test ahead of launch.
+But to be fair to him, he did do the right thing and test ahead of launch.
 That’s how we do it at Companies House, which is why I’m happy to report that (at the time of writing) not a single one of our users has ever been eaten by a dinosaur.

-So, in conclusion, designing something that looks cool is quite often not the same as designing something that’s usable.
-For government services, usability (meaning the needs of the users) should always come first – however, if the interface looks cool too, then that’s a bonus!
+So, designing something that looks cool is quite often not the same as designing something that’s usable.
+For government services, usability (meaning the needs of the users) should always come first.
+But if the interface looks cool too, then that’s a bonus!